 “Up until recently, trans people weren’t coming out until later in life — myself included — because there was no language for it, and we felt totally alone,” Schelling says.

 Even now, Olson-Kennedy says many LGBTQ+ youth arrive at her clinic feeling isolated and scared.
 Learning there are other kids like them and receiving support rather than rejection from their community is key in helping these children build resilience and have a high quality of life, Olson-Kennedy says.
+Having supportive people in their corner can even save their lives.

 This is why it’s so important for parents to teach their children at a young age about the LGBTQ+ community and that trans people exist and should be accepted and respected.
 It will not only make your child a wonderful ally, but it could also help them immensely if they turn out to be a member of the community themselves.